LUMPENPROLETARIAT—[October 10, 2020]

-LUMPENPROLETARIAT—Meet Lasse Burholt.
+Meet Lasse Burholt.
 He is a right-wing YouTuber and spin doctor, with a growing number of followers.
 He gathers video clips of white supremacist types, pro-Trump types, “Thin Blue Line” flag-wavers, and other politics, which advance the cause of right-wing values and/or undermine Black Lives Matter (BLM).
 He seems to understand there’s a hungry market out there for confirmation bias.
-And he seems to throw pieces of red meat at his hungry followers feeding on sensationalistic street confrontations, not unlike how what political scientists call “red meat issues” are used to ‘whip up the base into a frenzy’.
+And he seems to throw pieces of red meat at his hungry followers feeding on sensationalistic street confrontations, not unlike what political scientists call “red meat issues“, which are used to ‘whip up the base into a frenzy‘.
 Perhaps, people on the Right will say the same thing about BLM or CopWatch, et al focusing on the crimes of police agencies.
 But there is a fundamental difference there.
 Cops are expected to be held to a higher standard.
 Cops are supposed to be policing by consent, not by totalitarian power.
+And we do not see any moral equivalence between the principled moral call for freedom from state violence and the reactionary response, which reflexively claims Blue Lives Matter, which we perceive as an effort to negate the Black Lives Matter political slogan.

 Certain Americans want to believe their biases are true.
 Flag-wavers want their biases confirmed, so YouTubers, like Lasse Burholt, fill a niche and generate some passive income as a bonus.
 His followers look for videos like the one below to confirm their bias that all BLM types are “crazed” people, who somehow pose an existential threat to America.
 And the, perhaps sinister, YouTube algorithms designed towards surveillance capitalism, supply our content streams with increasingly insular and self-reinforcing messaging, if we’re not careful.
+One must consciously periodically reset the algorithm parameters to avoid getting sucked into an echo chamber.
 Diversity of perspectives is easily erased on social media.

 Somehow, when Lasse Burholt features videos of anti-BLM activists driving monster trucks into crowds of BLM demonstrators whilst spraying mace everywhere, somehow the right-wing followers applaud that behavior, not as “crazed” or harassing, much less abusive, but as justified and even patriotic.
 There seems to be a double standard for decent civil behavior among this right-wing demographic.
 Anti-BLM types seem to get away with being as abusive as they want, and are, indeed, often enabled by local cops.
 But you get one BLM activist, who gets in some lady’s face to encourage her to join in the cause of jailing killer cops, a reasonable request, albeit undiplomatically presented, and right-wing types, like Lasse Burholt, do everything they can to portray all BLM activists as “crazed” lunatics.